 Please visit the Unaccompanied Minors page for more information, or contact your local Emirates office.

 You can carry an infant younger than 2 years old on your lap.
 We'll give you a special seat belt extension.
 You’ll need to secure the infant with the seat belt extension during taxi, take-off, cruise and landing.

 If you’re flying with a child older than 2, you'll need to buy a child's fare and the child will have his or her own seat.

 If you’re traveling with two infants, the second infant must be over 12 months and is able to sit in a seat with a seat belt, or is over six months and using an aviation-approved car seat or safety harness.
 The second infant will travel at the applicable child fare rather than the infant fare.
 Three infants can travel with two adults if each adult carries one infant on their lap using an infant seat belt for taxi, take-off, landing and whenever the seat belt sign is on.
 The third infant must be over 12 months and able to sit in a seat with a seat belt, or is over six months and is using an aviation approved car seat or safety harness.
 A child fare will apply to the third infant.

 You can use an infant car seat on the flight, but you'll need to book a separate seat and pay a child's fare.

-If you bring a car seat on your flight, the check-in staff will verify that it carries a label showing that it's approved for use on an aircraft and review the instructions for use.
-We'll accept car seats that meet one of the following safety standards:
+If you bring a baby car seat on your flight, the check-in staff will check that it carries a label showing that it's approved for use on an aircraft, along with the instructions for use.
+We'll accept car seats that meet the following safety standards:

-If your car seat doesn't meet one of these safety standards, you can check it with your other baggage.
+If your car seat doesn't meet these safety standards, you can check it in to the hold with your other baggage.

 We do not provide these devices.
 You must contact your nearest Emirates Contact Center at least 48 hours before travel as these devices can only be used on approved seat locations and in certain cabins.